EVENTS + SPEAKING

 SCHEDULE A LECTURE WITH DOUG

-Recent headlines about global insect declines, the impending extinction of one million species worldwide, and three billion fewer birds in North America are a bleak reality check about how ineffective our current landscape designs have been at sustaining the plants and animals that sustain us.
+Recent headlines about global insect declines and three billion fewer birds in North America are a bleak reality check about how ineffective our current landscape designs have been at sustaining the plants and animals that sustain us.
 Such losses are not an option if we wish to continue our current standard of living on Planet Earth.
 The good news is that none of this is inevitable.
-Tallamy will discuss simple steps that each of us can- and must- take to reverse declining biodiversity and will explain why we, ourselves, are nature’s best hope.
+Choosing the right plants for our landscapes will not only address the biodiversity crisis but help fight our climate crisis as well.
+Tallamy will discuss simple steps that each of us can- and must- take to reverse declining biodiversity, why we must change our adversarial relationship with nature to a collaborative one, and why we, ourselves, are nature’s best hope.

 A recent UN report predicts that as many as 1 million species will disappear from planet earth because of human activities.
 Many of these are insects and nearly all species at risk rely on insects.
 Insects have already declined 45% since 1974.
 The most alarming part of this statistic is that we don’t seem to care, despite the fact that a world without insects is a world without humans!
 So how do we create beautiful landscapes brimming with life; landscapes that support the pollinators, herbivores, detritivores, predators and parasitoids that run the ecosystems we depend on?
 Tallamy will remind us of the many essential roles insects play, and describe the simple changes we must make in our landscapes and our attitudes to keep insects on the ground, in the air and yes, on our plants.